Total station

-A total station (TS) or total station theodolite (TST) is an electronic/optical instrument used for surveying and building construction.
-It is an electronic transit theodolite integrated with electronic distance measurement (EDM) to measure both vertical and horizontal angles and the slope distance from the instrument to a particular point, and an on-board computer to collect data and perform triangulation calculations.
+A total station or total station theodolite is an electronic/optical instrument used for surveying and building construction.
+It is an electronic transit theodolite integrated with electronic distance measurement (EDM) to measure both vertical and horizontal angles and the slope distance from the instrument to a particular point, and an on-board computer to collect data and perform triangulation and position resection and intersection calculations.